davetang/learning_vim/README.md

 | Open buffer in horizontal split | `:sp <filename>`             |
 | Delete buffer (keep window)     | `:bd` or `:bdelete`          |

 This allows you to work with multiple files efficiently and to copy/paste between them!
+Note that when you open a buffer in a split, quitting the split will not remove the buffer.
+Use the delete buffer command as shown above.

 ## Splits

-See `:help split` for more information.
+Split the window into two!
+Useful for viewing the same file into two different locations at once or viewing two files at once; see [Buffers](#buffers).
+Also checkout `:help split` for more information.

 * `:split` creates a split.
 * `:vsplit` creates a vertical split.
 * Use `<C-w><w>` to cycle between splits.
 * Use `<C-w><direction>` to move between splits.

+To close a split, just quit `:q` it as you normally would.

 ## Line split